 - 903.13a Commander Draft is an option for a different style of Commander game.
 It consists of a draft (a style of limited play where players choose cards from sealed booster packs to build their decks) followed by a multiplayer game.
 The Commander Draft option uses Commander Legends booster packs by default. - 903.13b A draft typically consists of three draft rounds.
 In each draft round, each player opens a booster pack, drafts two cards by placing them in a face-down pile in front of them, then passes the remaining cards to the next player.
 Each player then drafts two cards from the booster pack passed to them and passes the remaining cards.
 This procedure continues until all cards in that draft round have been drafted. - 903.13c In the first and third draft rounds, booster packs are passed to each player's left.
 In the second draft round, booster packs are passed to each player's right. - 903.13d During the draft, a player can look only at cards in the booster pack they are currently drafting from and cards they have already drafted.
 A player may not reveal drafted cards to other players unless an ability instructs them to. - 903.13e After the draft is complete, the cards a player drafted become that player's card pool.
-A player may add up to two cards named The Prismatic Piper to their card pool, but only if those cards are used as the player's commander(s). - 903.13f Commander Draft deck construction follows the same rules as Commander deck construction (see rule 903.5) with two exceptions: (1) A player's deck must contain at least 60 cards.
+If the draft contained draft boosters from Commander Legends, each player may add up to two cards named The Prismatic Piper to their card pool, but only if those cards are used as the player's commander(s).
+If the draft contained draft boosters from Commander Legends: Battle for Baldur's Gate®, each player may add up to two cards named Faceless One to their card pool, but only if those cards are used as the player's commander(s). - 903.13f Commander Draft deck construction follows the same rules as Commander deck construction (see rule 903.5) with two exceptions: (1) A player's deck must contain at least 60 cards.
 There is no maximum deck size.
 (2) A player's deck may include any number of cards from that player's card pool with the same name. - 903.13g Commander Draft games follow the same rules as Commander games.
 See rules 903.6-903.11.